timescale/docs.timescale.com-content/api.md

 containing chunks that are not replicated on other data nodes
 - If it would result in under-replicated chunks for the distributed hypertable (without the `force` argument)

+>:TIP: Replication is currently experimental, and not a supported feature

 Detaching a data node is under no circumstances possible if that would mean data loss for the hypertable.
 Nor is it possible to detach a data node,